ishaannandoskar-05/rock-paper-scissors/README.md

-Overview
+**Rock Paper Scissors Game**
-A simple Rock Paper Scissors game built with HTML, CSS, and JavaScript.
-Play against the computer and track your score!
+This is a simple web-based Rock Paper Scissors game implemented with HTML, CSS, and JavaScript.

+**Table of Contents**
 Features
-Classic Rock Paper Scissors gameplay

-Score tracking for both player and computer

-Responsive design

-Clean, minimalist UI

 How to Play

+Files

+Setup

+**Features**
+Play Rock Paper Scissors against the computer.

+Keeps track of your score and the computer's score.

+Simple and intuitive user interface.

+**How to Play**
+1)Open the one.html file in your web browser.

-Click on Rock, Paper, or Scissors to make your selection
+2)Click on "ROCK", "PAPER", or "SCISSOR" to make your choice.

-Click the "Pick your move" button to play against the computer
+3)Click the "Pick your move" button to play a round against the computer.

-The winner gets a point added to their score

-Play as many rounds as you like!

-Installation
+4)The scores will update based on the outcome of the round.

+**Files**
+one.html: The main HTML file that structures the game's user interface.

+one.css: Contains the CSS styles to make the game visually appealing.

+one.js: Implements the game's logic, including handling user input, computer choices, and score updates.

+**Setup**
+To run this game locally:

+1)Save all three files (one.html, one.css, and one.js) in the same directory.

+2)Ensure that the piyushopfat.avif image is also in the same directory, or update the background property in one.css to a valid image path.

-No installation required!
-Just open one.html in your web browser.
+3)Open one.html in your preferred web browser.

-Technologies Used
-HTML5

-CSS3

-JavaScript (ES6)

-Code Structure
-one.html: Main HTML file

-one.css: Stylesheet

-one.js: Game logic

-Future Improvements
-Add animations for selections

-Implement a best-of-5 mode

-Add localStorage to save high scores

-Mobile-friendly enhancements